-Location: Centrally located with easy access to the rest of Tokyo via five subway lines providing direct access to Asakusa, Ueno, Ginza, Shinjuku and other top tourist destinations.
+Location: Centrally located with easy access to the rest of Tokyo via 5 subway lines which provide direct access to Asakusa, Ueno, Ginza, Shinjuku, and other top tourist destinations.

-Best Stuff: Park Hyatt Hotel • Hotel Century Southern Tower • TMG Observation Decks • VR Zone Shinjuku (virtual reality game center) • Samurai Museum • Shinjuku Gyoen (city with Japanese garden) • Hanazono Jinja (shrine) • Isetan (department store) • Yodobashi Camera • New York Grill • Kakiden (kaiseki) • Tsunahachi (tempura) • New York Bar • Robot Restaurant (robots and girls dinner show) • Albatross (bar in Golden Guy) • Arty Farty (gay dance club)
+Best Stuff: Park Hyatt Hotel • Odakyu Hotel Century Southern Tower • TMG Observation Decks • Samurai Museum • Shinjuku Gyoen (city with Japanese garden) • Hanazono Jinja (shrine) • Isetan (department store) • Yodobashi Camera • New York Grill • Kakiden (kaiseki) • Tunahachi (tempura) • New York Bar • Robot Restaurant (robots and girls dinner show) • Albatross (bar in Golden Guy) • Arty Farty (gay dance club).

 Location: On the western end of the Yamanote Line Loop.